 Instead, we wandered through the winery taking photos at our leisure, reveling in the pretty scenery and their herd of alpacas, generally having our usual pleasant experience.

 |Diners can watch the chefs at work from the shown rear wall.

 As an award winning winery, they produce wines offered at many Tasmanian and Australian establishments.
 Here a comment about their wine production from their website:

 |Dining outdoors on a sunny day is appealing at the lovely home Hill winery.

 “The vineyard was planted out in 1992 with Pinot Noir, Chardonnay and Sylvaner grapes.
 The grey loam, high-clay soil and reliable rainfall provide excellent growing conditions for these varieties.

-The Huon Valley sits on the same degree of latitude as Bordeaux in France (albeit forty-three degrees south of the equator rather than north).
-These regions share a similar climate, with winters featuring fog, frost and snow, and an abundance of spring rain.
-This allows for the slow ripening of fruit during warm months and the perfect conditions for cool climate wine to be produced.”
+The Huon Valley sits on the same degree of latitude as Bordeaux in France (albeit forty-three degrees south of the equator rather than not.
+As a result, these regions share a similar climate, with winters featuring fog, frost, snow, and an abundance of spring rain.
+This allows for the slow ripening of fruit during warm months and the perfect conditions for excellent climate wine to be produced.”

 Of course, a highlight of our visit was the opportunity for us to see their alpacas.
 They offer a wide selection of products made with the fleece of these beloved animals.

 |There’s an option to dine outdoors away from other diners.